vasanthv/vasanthv/README.md

-## Hello 👋🏽
+## Hi there 👋🏽

 My name is Vasanth, and I make web apps.
+I enjoy working where design meets code.
 I have an immense love for minimalistic designs and web technologies.
-I enjoy working with HTML, CSS, Vue.js & Node.js.

-I worked on multiple side projects from time to time.
-Find some of the active ones below as pinned projects.
-Most of these side projects are started mainly to scratch my own itch.
-If you like any one of them, please send me a note, it helps me move forward.
+I have worked on multiple side projects from time to time, some of them got featured as top products in Hacker New  Product Hunt.
+Find some of some of my works pinned below.
+All my side projects will be free to use for everyone.
+If you like my projects, consider supporting me [here](https://github.com/sponsors/vasanthv).